Skip to main content

 Thank you for becoming a Field Instructor for our Master of Social Work students at Cleveland State University.
 The success of our program depends on the dedication of social workers such as yourself who are interested in contributing to our students’ educational process.

 This guide provides baseline information about field placement.
 There are also frequently asked questions to help answer any questions you may have.
-However, please feel free to reach out to your student’s CSU Faculty Advisor or Derrick Hopperton, MSW, LISW-S (Director of Field Education at d.hopperton@csuohio.edu if you have any additional questions.
+However, please feel free to reach out to your student’s CSU Faculty Liaison or Derrick Hopperton, MSW, LISW-S (Director of Field Education) at d.hopperton@csuohio.edu if you have any additional questions.

-You can also review the comprehensive Field Instructor Guide.
+You can also review the comprehensive MSW Field Manual.

 FIELD INSTRUCTOR AND STUDENT EXPECTATIONS